 Like natural gas furnaces, the price of oil furnaces varies significantly.
 Modernize has calculated that the average oil furnace costs $4,848.
 The cost includes the installation, the HVAC unit, and the energy efficiency rating of the unit.
 One of the biggest reasons why the price of oil furnaces varies is because of different brands.
 Some brands offer longer warranties, higher energy efficiency ratings, and lower costs associated with installation.
 Depending on your HVAC needs, these factors may or may not be worth the cost.

 Like oil furnaces, propane furnaces are largely only available to customers in certain regions.
 Most propane furnaces are used in rural areas.
 They are similar to natural gas furnaces, but they have a different opening and a different spring.
 Propane furnaces have a smaller opening.
 Their springs are a different spring tension than the ones in natural gas furnaces too.
 Like natural gas furnaces, propane furnaces require a venting system so they can transfer the fuel from the tank to the furnace itself.
-Propane furnaces, also like oil furnaces, require a tank.
+Propane furnaces, also like oil ones, require a tank.
 Depending on if you own the propane tank or not depends on how often you will have to refill it.
 If you don’t own it, then the company that does should refill it a couple of times a year.
 If you own it then you should take into account the size of it and check it frequently.

 As propane furnaces are not as popular as other ones, there is less information about the average price of them.
 Propane furnaces’ price and installation also vary because of their demand.
 Just like in the “Oil Furnace” section the prices of units aren’t set in stone due to several factors.
 These factors are the same as oil furnaces in that energy efficiency ratings, longer warranties, and costs play a role in why the prices vary.
 The price of the propane tank is a factor too.
 If you are buying or renting your propane tank can influence how much you have to pay for fuel.
 Propane furnaces may be right for you if it is available in your area, but has several downsides.